Aditya-A-Thakkar/Rust-Basics/README.md

 On Windows, go to [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and follow the instructions for installing Rust.
 At some point in the installation, you’ll be prompted to install Visual Studio.
 This provides a linker and the native libraries needed to compile programs.
 If you need more help with this step, see [https://rust-lang.github.io/rustup/installation/windows-msvc.html](https://rust-lang.github.io/rustup/installation/windows-msvc.html)

-The rest of this book uses commands that work in both cmd.exe and PowerShell.
-If there are specific differences, we’ll explain which to use.

 ## How to Run

 1. **Install Rust**